lalithsuresh/lalithsuresh.github.io/research.md

 I'm always on the lookout for motivated PhD students to work with.
 Reach out to me by email (suresh dot lalith at gmail) if you're interested.

-I've had the priviledge of working with some fantastic interns at VMware Research:
+I've had the privilege of working with some fantastic interns at VMware Research:

 * Athinagoras Skiadopoulos (Stanford)
 * Xudong Sun (UIUC)